demetreades/win10guide/README.md

     rbenv install --list

+    rbenv install 2.7.2
     rbenv install 3.0.0

-    rbenv global 3.0.0
+    rbenv global 2.7.2

     ruby -v

-Source your `~/.zshrc` file and run:
+Source your `~/.zshrc` file and now you have the `gem` package manager:

     gem install bundler

 Choose the version of Rails you want to install:

+    gem install rails -v 6.0.3.2
     gem install rails -v 6.1.0

     rbenv rehash